byronpendason/byronpendason.github.io/_drafts/virtues.md

 ## Moderation - *Metgung*
 > Every man should act with moderation both to friends and foes.
 (Seafarer 111-12)

-Moderation is the elimination of extremes in behaviour.
+Moderation is the ability and willingness to avoid excesses in life and to regulate oneself away from extremes in behavior.

 ## Patience - *Geþyld*
 > Patience is half of happiness.
 (Durham Proverbs 1)

-Patience is the endurance of difficult situations.
+Patience is the ability to not be hasty or rash and to be able to withstand trials and difficulties while maintaining composure.

 ## Piety - *Ærfæstnys*
 > Blotmonath is ‘‘month of immolations’’, for then the cattle which were to be slaughtered were consecrated to their gods.
 (The Reckoning of Time, chapter 15)

-Piety is devotion to one's divine beings (for example, to the gods, one's ancestors, and the land wights).
+Piety is the observation of one’s duty to that which they hold to be sacred and devotion to one's divine beings – be they gods, ancestors, or wights.

 ## Prudence - *Wærscipe*
 > A man should be firm in wisdom and moderate, prudent in mind.
 (Precepts 86-7)